gourishankarn/Chat-App-React/README.md

 ## To run client

-Go to lcotodo folder, run npm install to install all dependencies.
+Go to frontend folder, run npm install to install all dependencies.
 After installing dependecies run, (npm start), it will run react app on default port 3000

 # Chatroom Application